-21The separation of the subject's and his partner's payoffs, emphasized by the legends at the bottom, helps to distinguish them.
-By forcing subjects to look up their own and their partner's payoffs separately, our design makes it transparent that subjects are interacting with partners who have different goals and make decisions independently.
+23By forcing subjects to look up their own and their partners' payoffs separately, our design makes it transparent that subjects are interacting with partners who have different goals and make their decisions independently.
 In S&W's design, all games are symmetric and the display makes no distinction between own and partner's payoffs.

-22 A box could be closed even after the cursor had been moved out of it.
-C&J used a MouseLab option in which a box opens or closes, without clicking, when the cursor enters or leaves it.
-In preliminary trials using this option, subjects often rolled the mouse quickly across intervening boxes, which took longer than 0.017 seconds, the minimum duration MouseLab records.
-These "accidental" look-ups add a great deal of noise, and this version also yielded very large numbers of look-ups (100 or more in a 2×2 game), which decreases the discriminatory power of look-up patterns.
+24A box could be closed even after the cursor had been moved out of it.
+In the version of MouseLab C&J used, a box opens or closes, without clicking, when the cursor enters or leaves it.
+In preliminary trials with this version, subjects often rolled the mouse quickly across intervening boxes, which took longer than 0.017 seconds, the minimal duration MouseLab records.
+These "accidental" look-ups add a great deal of noise, and this version also yielded very large numbers of look-ups (100 or more in a 2x2 game), which decreases the discriminatory power of look-up patterns.

 Following C&J, the noise could be reduced by filtering out look-ups shorter than subjects' minimum perception time of approximately 0.18 seconds (Card, Moran, and Newell (1983)).
-However, the "click" option in MouseLab we used, which was explained to us by Mary Francis Luce, solves both of these problems.
+However, the "click" version of MouseLab we used, which was supplied to us by Mary Francis Luce, solves both of these problems.